Unhosted Wallet Verification Methods - Inner Image

 Manual Signing

-The final method we see deployed is rather good.
-The VASP will ask the user to sign a message the VASP gives to the user.
-The user needs to copy the message and paste it into their wallet software.
+A VASP customer will be requested to sign a message issued by the VASP.
+The VASP customer then needs to copy the message and paste it into their wallet software.
 Only a few advanced wallets support message signing.
-And the wallet needs to give the user control over which key is used to sign the message.
+Also, the wallet needs to give the wallet user control over which key is used to sign the message.
 Only the key associated with the withdrawal address is useful for this process.

-This method provides a cryptographically secure proof that the user controls the withdrawal address.
-The downside is that only a subset of wallets supports this, and only advanced users know how to execute this.
-Education goes a long way, but that increases the burden on the VASP’s support team nonetheless.
+While this method provides a cryptographically secure proof confirming that the wallet user controls the withdrawal address, the negative is that only a subset of wallets supports this method, and only advanced users know how to execute it.
+Education goes a long way, but that increases the burden on the VASP’s support team.

 Written by: